“You may not control all the events that happen to you, but you can decide not to be reduced by them. ”

 As a Licensed Marriage and Family Therapist, I provide professional counseling to individuals, couples, and families.
 My holistic approach to mental health and wellness stems from a mind, body, and spirit paradigm.
 Clients have the ability to incorporate their faith in sessions to facilitate healing.

-I have a MA in Christian Counseling from Apex School of Theology, a MA in Marriage and Family Therapy from Liberty University, and over 10yrs of experience working in private practice.
-I've helped clients work on various issues, including but not limited to, anxiety disorders, depressive disorders, PTSD, trauma and stress related disorders, and grief support.
-I'm a Prepare-Enrich Certified Facilitator for premarital and marital counseling and a Certified Clinical Trauma Professional.
+I have an MA in Christian Counseling from Apex School of Theology, an MA in Marriage and Family Therapy from Liberty University, and over 13 years of experience working in private practice.
+I've helped clients work on various issues, including but not limited to, anxiety disorders, depressive disorders, PTSD, trauma and stress-related disorders, and grief support.
+I'm a Prepare-Enrich Certified premarital and marital counseling facilitator and a Certified Clinical Trauma Professional.

-In church and professional settings, I provide mental health workshops and have been on mental health panels.
+I provide mental health workshops and have been on mental health panels in church and professional settings.
 Some of the workshop presentations have included the following: soul-care, meditation, anxiety, depression, stress, relationships, parenting skills, and much more.

 Marital and Premarital